douglas444/pcf-categorizers/README.md

 # pcf-categorizers

-This project is a set of pcf's HighLevelCategorizer and LowLevelCategorizer classes implementations (https://github.com/douglas444/pcf).
+This project is a set of *pcf*'s *HighLevelCategorizer* and *LowLevelCategorizer* interfaces implementations, intended to be used at *pcf-gui* (https://github.com/douglas444/pcf).

 ## Requirements